-The dress code require community. ements are consisten t with professional standard expec ted in the Health ca are settings in this Parent Signature Date Student Signature
+The dress code requirements are consistent with pr ofessional stai ndards expected in the Health care settings i n this community.

+Parent Signature Date Student Signature Date

-Please return this from to instructor for inclusion in student records.
+Please return this form to the instructor for inclusion in student records.

 General Safety Rules for the Laboratory and Clinical Setting